Atdr-Ayoub/Cars-Price-Prediction/Readme.txt

-This is the car price prediction project
+Machine Learning project : predict the price of a car using kNN (k-Nearest-Neighbors)